 Signature Service Days

-Jumpstart 2 G.I.V.E. is a partnership between the offices of Civic Engagement and Volunteerism and New Student and Family Programs.
+Jumpstart is a partnership between the offices of Civic Engagement and Volunteerism and New Student and Family Programs.
 It is part of the Prowl activities planned for freshmen and transfer students on the Saturday during move in weekend in August each year.
 This event is important not only because we are welcoming new students to campus, but also because we are showing them how our campus community values giving back and volunteering.

-Participants choose between some 25 service opportunities in Charleston, the surrounding area or right here on campus.
-Projects range from fundraisers and work for local non-profit organizations to "community aid" trips to nearby towns.
-Other opportunities involve interacting with local youth as well as work to benefit seniors, veterans and those who are victims of natural disasters and other unfortunate circumstances.
+New Panthers choose between 15 service opportunities in Charleston, the surrounding area or right here on campus.
+Projects range from fundraisers to work for local non-profit organizations to "community aid" trips to nearby towns.
+Opportunities can involve interacting with local youth as well as work to benefit seniors, veterans or making fleece blankets for local at risk youth.

 Join the action each fall (in conjunction with EIU Family Weekend), for the annual Make a Difference Day, the nation’s largest day of community service.
-On Make a Difference Day, we will be a part of millions of volunteers will unite to improve the lives of others in their communities.
+On Make a Difference Day, we will be a part of millions of volunteers will uniting to improve the lives of others in their communities.
 Here in Charleston, we welcome our EIU students AND any family or friends visiting for Family weekend to participate in an on campus indirect service project, or an off campus direct service project.
 Details will be available beginning in September.

 In 2015, the national poverty rate was 13.5 percent, while Illinois’ rate was 13.8 percent.
 EIU Civic Engagement and Volunteerism coordinates “EIU Hunger Challenge” as a month-long program to bring education and action to this important human issue.
 Currently, Coles County's poverty rate is surpassing 18 percent.
 Eastern Illinois Foodbank, which serves a 14-county area in Eastern Illinois covering just over 8,000 square miles including Coles County, reports that in 2012 one in six people may not have food for dinner tonight.